Deafula: Plot

 When the detectives show up, Butterfield finds the other two bodies in the woods and tries to question Steve, but the detective won't allow him to interrogate his best friend.
 Before leaving the crime scene, Butterfield looks closely for evidence.

 Steve follows the letter's instructions to Amy's house, where he's greeted by her servant Zork who has no hands.
 She explains to Steve that she was there at his birth, and knows that his mother had been bitten by Dracula while she was pregnant.
-She has a magical ring which disappears each time Steve transforms into a vampire and reappears when he returns to normal.
+She has a magic ring which disappears each time Steve transforms into a vampire, and reappears when he returns to normal.
 Zork hypnotizes Steve, and Amy tells him that he must go to the museum where Dracula is buried.

 In a deep cavern below the museum, he finds Dracula inside a coffin, with a stake in his heart.
-He removes the stake, and Dracula comes back to life, as well as Steve's mother.
+He removes the stake, and Dracula is resurrected, along with Steve's mother.
 Dracula tries to hypnotize Steve, but he manages to kill Dracula.
 At that instant, Dracula and the mother vanish into smoke.

 Steve gives a sermon for his father, but cringes when he sees a girl accidentally prick her finger in one of the pews.
 After the funeral, Butterfield arrests Steve, explaining that he found peanut shells in the vomit near the most recent crime scene, and citing the fact that Steve cringed in response to the finger pricking.
 Steve asks for a few minutes to pray before going to jail, and he gives a rousing prayer to God asking for forgiveness.
 He touches the magic ring to a crucifix, which kills Amy and replaces Zork's hands.
 Steve dies on the floor of the church.